MystenLabs/sui/doc/src/explore/tutorials.md

  A0DBF58C3801EC2FEDA1D039E190A6B31A25B199 |     0      |   100000
  D5EBB8A19A35874A18B7A1D883EBFC8D897F5693 |     0      |   100000
 ```
 We only need one gas object per account address.
 So let's pick the first gas object of each account.
 In the above example, it's `38B89FE9F4A4823F1406938E87A8767CBD7F0B93`, `6F675038CAA48184707DBBE95ACFBA2030E87CD8` and `2110ADFB7BAF889A05EA6F5889AF7724299F9BED` respectively.
-By now, we have 3 account addresses, and for each address, we have one gas object.
-Since we will be using these addresses and gas objects repeatedly in the rest of this tutorial, let's make them environment variables so that we don't have to retype them every time:
+Again, you will see different IDs.
+We also add them to our environment variables:
 ```
 export ADMIN_GAS=38B89FE9F4A4823F1406938E87A8767CBD7F0B93
 export X_GAS=6F675038CAA48184707DBBE95ACFBA2030E87CD8